ajvincent/motherhen/README.md

 ![Motherhen screenshot](screenshot.png)

-If you want to use [Mozilla](https://www.mozilla.org)'s [source code](https://searchfox.org) to create a new application, with compiled code and/or tests, you should start here.
+If you want to use [Mozilla](https://www.mozilla.org)'s [source code](https://searchfox.org) to create a new application, with your own user interface, compiled code and/or tests, you should start here.
 This is a template for the absolute minimum code you need for starting a new application source tree from the mozilla-unified repository.

 ## Concepts